 12x12 Canvas, Mixed media of oil, watercolor and pastel chalks.

-Story: Worry could be my middle name sometimes.
-I tend toward bouts of insomnia.
-Sometimes I just can’t seem to quiet the ideas running through my head.
+Story: Sometimes I just can’t seem to quiet the ideas running through my head.
 I have started writing those down.
 Other times I might worry about finances or problems on the job.
 I am still learning how to trust God with my life.
-But if I were to recall how the Lord feels about wildflowers, even in times that I don’t get it, He is caring for every one of my needs, and even the spiritual.
+But if I were to recall how the Lord feels about wildflowers, even in times that I don’t get it, He is caring for every one of my needs.
 Consider how we think we must do this or that to please the Lord when He has taken care of what is required?
 We do, but not to get, for He has already granted to us eternal life, for the asking.
 What we do is instead, for loves’ sake.
 For He first loved us even more than the well dressed flowers.

 12x12 Canvas Panel, Encaustic